Yorkshireman/yorkshireman.github.io/_posts/2016-05-24-javascript-class-export-patterns.md

 categories: javascript, express, mocha, chai, testing
 ---

-An export/import pattern for ES6 that allows for easy testing and stubbing of (injected) dependencies with a neat use of curly-braces when importing into a test file.
+An export/import pattern for ES6 classes that allows for easy testing and stubbing of (injected) dependencies with a neat use of curly-braces when importing into a test file.

 featureSwitches.js: